christian-vigh-phpclasses/PdfToText/README.md

 Application used to create the original document.

+### EncryptionAlgorithm ###

+Algorithm used for password-protected files.

+The Adobe documentation states :

+A code specifying the algorithm to be used in encrypting and decrypting the document :

+- 0 : An alternate algorithm that is undocumented and no longer supported, and whose use is strongly discouraged.
+- 1 : Algorithm 3.1.
+- 2 [PDF 1.4] : Algorithm 3.1, but allowing key lengths greater than 40 bits.
+- 3 [PDF 1.4] : An unpublished algorithm allowing key lengths up to 128 bits.
+This algorithm is unpublished as an export requirement of the U.S. Department of Commerce.

+### EncryptionAlgorithmRevision ###

+The revision number of the Standard security handler that is required to interpret this dictionary.
+The revision number is :

+- 2 : for documents that do not require the new encryption features of PDF 1.4, meaning documents encrypted with an *EncryptionAlgorithm* value of 1 and using *EncryptionFlags* bits 1– 6
+- 3 : for documents requiring the new encryption features of PDF 1.4, meaning documents encrypted with an *EncryptionAlgorithm* value of 2 or greater or that use the extended *EncryptionFlags* bits 17–21.

+### EncryptionFlags ###

+A set of *PDFPERM\_** constants describing which operations are authorized on a password-protected PDF file.

+### EncryptionKeyLength ###

+Defined only when *EncryptionAlgorithm* is 2 or 3.
+Length of key, in bits, used for encryption and decryption.
+The size is a multiple of 8, with a minimum value of 40 and maximum value of 128.

+### EncryptionMode ###

+One of the *PDFCRYPT\_\** constants.

+This value is set to *PDFCRYPT\_NONE if the PDF file is not password-protected.

 ### EOL ###

 The string to be used for line breaks.
 The default is PHP\_EOL.